neithere/dark/doc/storage.rst

 data.

-To "manually" rebuild storage index in a :class:`~datashaping.storage.memory.MemoryCollection` instance you should call its method `_build_index`.
+To "manually" rebuild storage index in a :class:`~dark.storage.memory.MemoryCollection` instance you should call its method `_build_index`.
 This operation is time-consuming, so you will not want to perform it too frequently.
-While it is possible that in the future an updated :class:`~datashaping.query.Document` instance would automatically efficiently update the corresponding :class:`~datashaping.storage.memory.MemoryCollection` index (remove/add parts), currently it's not the case.
+While it is possible that in the future an updated :class:`~dark.query.Document` instance would automatically efficiently update the corresponding :class:`~dark.storage.memory.MemoryCollection` index (remove/add parts), currently it's not the case.

 Also remember to manually save storage data to a file or DB after changing it.